shawn-sss/backtrack/README.md

 - **Detailed Backup Summaries**
   Get detailed information on the most recent backup, including file sizes, completion time, and success status.

+- **Metadata Log File**
+  A JSON log is specifically created regarding each backup for recordkeeping and peace of mind.

 Though the current version delivers **core backup functionality**, future updates aim to expand on these fundamentals in various ways.

 ## Installation & Usage